LaCViT: A Label-aware Contrastive Fine-tuning Framework for Vision Transformers: The Proposed Approach

-\textbf{Nonlinear projection head}: Inspired by \cite{RN81,wu2018unsupervised} to improve representation quality, a projection head $g(\boldsymbol{h})$ is added upon the encoder to map representation to the space where contrastive loss is applied.
-Thus, to implement $z_i=g(\boldsymbol{h_i})=W^{(2)}\sigma(W^{(1)}\boldsymbol{h_i})$, we use two dense layers, where $\sigma$ is a ReLU function. \cite{RN81} reported that using a nonlinear projection improves the representation quality of the layer before it ($\boldsymbol{h}$ is better than $z$, $z=g(\boldsymbol{h})$), due to loss of information induced by the contrastive loss.
-The $z=g(\boldsymbol{h})$ is trained to be invariant to data transformation, which means $g$ removes information that could be useful for the downstream task (e.g., color of objects).
-By using the nonlinear projection, more information can be maintained in $h$.
-Thus, the projection head is only used in the Stage 1, to improve the representation quality.
+\textbf{Nonlinear Projection Head}: To enhance the quality of the embeddings, we employ a nonlinear projection head, \( g(\boldsymbol{h}) \), upon the encoder to map the representation to the space where the contrastive loss is applied.
+Thus, to implement \( z_i = g(\boldsymbol{h_i}) = W^{(2)}\sigma(W^{(1)}\boldsymbol{h_i}) \), we use two dense layers, where \( \sigma \) is a ReLU function.
+The \( z = g(\boldsymbol{h}) \) is trained to be invariant to data transformation, which means \( g \) removes information that could be useful for the downstream task (e.g., color of objects).
+By using the nonlinear projection, more information can be maintained in \( h \).
 These embeddings are then grouped into distinct sets by the training class label of the source image.

-\textbf{Contrastive Training Objective}: To obtain a more discriminative representation space for the target task, we train the pretrained encoder using a contrastive loss by leveraging label information (i.e. the label-aware contrastive loss).
+\textbf{Contrastive Loss Objective}: To obtain a more discriminative representation space for the target task, we train the pretrained encoder using a contrastive loss by leveraging label information (i.e., the label-aware contrastive loss).
 The label-aware contrastive loss enables stronger geographic clustering of samples belonging to the same class in the embedding space, while simultaneously pushing apart clusters of samples from different classes.
-The advantage of the label-aware contrastive loss is that we compute the contrastive loss based on many positive pairs per anchor in addition to many negative samples, compared to self-supervised contrastive learning that uses only a single positive.
-This setting allows us to achieve state-of-the-art performance without the need for hard negative mining, which can be challenging to tune properly~\cite{li2019deep,bulat2021improving}.
+The advantage of the label-aware contrastive loss is that we compute the contrastive loss based on true positive pairs per anchor in addition to true negative samples, compared to self-supervised contrastive learning that uses only augmented views.
+The contrastive loss is mathematically defined as follows:

-The production of the initial embeddings for each training image view above is to provide training data that we can use to reduce the discrepancy of discriminability between the general pretrained representation space and the representation space of the target tasks.
-In particular, we train the pretrained model for each mini-batch with a label-aware contrastive loss function adapted from~\cite{RN81}.
-Formally, the contrastive loss is defined as follows: